ualberta-mueller-group/MCGS/docs/development-notes.md

 chunk.
 Visitors `i_fp_visitor` iterate over the contents of the `fp_chunk` to construct `game`s and/or test cases (`i_test_case`).

 The following 3 subsections expand on this in more detail.
-And the final subsection gives steps to add a new test case/command to `.test` input.
+The final subsection gives steps to add a new test case/command to `.test` input.

 ### AST nodes (`file_parser_ast.h`)